The Confusion of UPS and FedEx Discounts

 -Speak with your local UPS and FedEx sales representatives.
 As your shipping volumes increase, the opportunity for higher shipping discounts also increases.
 The carrier that does not have your business currently will be likely to bid aggressively for your business.

--If you’re a medium or large volume shipper, you need to make sure you have several pieces of information before trying to renegotiate your contract, such as shipping usage variables like weight and service, highest cost lanes and services, volume growth expectations and known discount benchmarks for UPS and FedEx discounts.
+-If you’re a medium or large volume shipper, you need to make sure you have several pieces of information before trying to renegotiate your contract, such as shipping usage variables like weight and service, highest cost lanes and services, and volume growth expectations for further UPS and FedEx discounts.

 -If you do not have the resources or the relevant tools to negotiate best-in-class shipping rates, consider hiring a third party like Source Consulting to help you reduce shipping costs and get UPS and FedEx discounts possible.